SH2 Wairoa to Gisborne remains closed as more rain watches and warnings expected

 MetService has warned that more heavy rain watches and warnings are likely in the coming days for Hawke's Bay.

-A heavy rain watch has been in place for the Wairoa district from 9pm Saturday to 10am Sunday.
+A heavy rain watch will be in place for Gisborne and the Wairoa district from 7am Monday to 9pm Tuesday.

-MetService said rainfalls of three to five millimetres per hour could be expected in Wairoa.
+MetService said peak rates could be five to ten millilitres per hour.

+Wairoa Mayor Craig Little said he was hoping it wouldn't come to another heavy rain situation while the region waited to recover from last week's rain.

 State Highway 2 between Napier and Wairoa is open, but Waka Kotahi have a caution in place for surface flooding, slips, heavy rain and uneven road surfaces due to the weather forecast.